OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 Virtuoso offers variety of ways to place relational data into XML documents, and two best of them are select statements with FOR XML clause and XML views.
-But in some rare cases you may prefer to compose XML as an output of plain select statement, e.g. to get a few percent faster code.
+But in some rare cases you may prefer to compose XML as an output of plain select statement, e.g., to get a few percent faster code.

 Among other things, the CREATE XML VIEW statement creates set of